 There are certain statements you may want to draw attention to by taking them out of the content’s flow and labeling them with a priority.
 These are called admonitions.
 It’s rendered style is determined by the assigned label (i.e., value).
-Asciidoctor provides five admonition style labels:
+The AsciiDoc language provides five admonition style labels:

 When you want to call attention to a single paragraph, start the first line of the paragraph with the label you want to use.

 The label must be uppercase and followed by a colon (

 WARNING: Wolpertingers are known to nest in server racks.
 (1) (2) Enter at your own risk.

 |1||The label must be uppercase and immediately followed by a colon (